Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-angular-cli-7.0.md

 ## .npmrc per project

-You can now define one `.npmrc` file per project in your workspace, making it easier to deploy artefacts to your Nexus or Artifactory repositories.
+You can now define one `.npmrc` file per project in your workspace, making it easier to deploy artefacts to your Nexus or Artifactory repository.

 ## Breaking change